 The spring was pretty boring.
 Just a willow and cottonwood tree and a whole lot of sand.
 (No surface water.)
 A nice spot to perhaps have some lunch but no arrastra.
 Or at least no arrastra that I could see.
 It could be hidden deep in the bushes.
 It sure didn’t look like it though.
 No petroglyphs either.
 Hmm…

 There was evidence of some prospecting though.
-On the other side of the spring, someone built a sizable dirt dam.
-I assume this was an effort to try and catch rainwater from a flash flood.
+On the other side of the spring, someone built a sizable earthen dam.
+I assume this was an effort to catch rainwater from flash floods.
 Perhaps it could have been to protect something downstream?
 I hiked downstream for

 I explored around and found a second cabin site, nearly completely hidden in the granite boulders.
-This one had a bit more wood and debris left.
+This one had more wood and debris left.

 From there, I found the trace of an old trail and I followed it up the hillside.
 It led to a small mine prospect.
 It wasn’t much at all.
-I hiked around some more but didn’t find anything else.
+I hiked around some more but found nothing else.